drivet/website/content/drafts/intro-to-indie-web.md

-title: In the Beginning was the Website: On Joining the IndieWeb
+title: In the Beginning was the Website: On Discovering the IndieWeb
 date: 2019-01-20 20:50:28
 modified: 2019-01-20 20:50:28
 status: draft